rajughoshdev/docker-compose-workshop/readme.md

 docker-compose logs
 ```

-If we want to review the logs of a specific service, e.g. `web`:
+If we want to review the logs of a specific service, e.g. `node`:
 ```
-docker-compose logs web
+docker-compose logs node
 ```

 ### List containers

-We can run `ps` like in `docker ps` to list containers and their status:
+We can run `docker ps or docker-compose ps ` to list containers and their status:
 ```
 docker-compose ps
 ```